tyl/documentation/field-binder/tutorials/tech-tutorial.md

 In this document we will revisit the previous tutorials by giving more technical insight.

-> **NOTE** in this document DataNavigation and BasicDataNavigation may be used interchangeably although `DataNavigation` is the interface and `BasicDataNavigation` is the class.
+> **NOTE**: in this document, DataNavigation and BasicDataNavigation may be used interchangeably although `DataNavigation` is the interface and `BasicDataNavigation` is the class.
 At some point they might be merged.

 ## Relation with FieldGroup